 Elementary and General Physics presents a more in-depth exploration of physical principles for students pursuing degrees in engineering, medicine, computer science, and other technical fields.
 In addition to a critical understanding of the laws of nature, physics students gain experience in problem formulation and solving, measurement, and computer skills which prepare them for the challenge of a four year institution and future career fields.
 Students in Jefferson College's Pre-Engineering program are allowed to transfer to an engineering school with a Junior standing.

-Astronomy Course Syllabi
+Astronomy Institutional Course Guide